 This is harmful to kidney patients.
 In the case of kidney disease, one should restrict a high protein diet as it may affect adversely.

-How Many Protein Intake Required For Healthy Life?
+How Much Protein Intake Required For Healthy Life?

 Protein should take up 1/4th of your plate, i.e. 5 - 6 ounces daily.

-The calculation is, everyone should have at least 0.8 grams of protein per kilogram of your bodyweight.
+The calculation is, everyone should have at least 0.8 grams of protein per kilogram of their body weight.
 Roughly 20-30 grams of protein per meal is a good portion for most healthy, moderately active individuals.

 Sources of Protein